1.What’s your story? Where are you from?

 I have a lot of favourite media, but if I narrow down a list of it, there are two I really like.
 Firstly, I like printmaking, especially silkscreen, because I like the process.
 Sometimes it is really hard to make prints, but it is so exciting to see the moment of creating a finished piece.
 When I was a student in London, I usually made prints.

-Secondly, I like making animation because I love people’s reaction when they watch the action of my character in my moving illustration.
-When I have some spare time, I make a gif animations now.
-Also, sometimes I like using half tones for my work because only few colours make decorum and contrast.
+Secondly, I like making an animation because I love people’s reaction when they watch the action of my character in my moving illustration.
+When I have some spare time, I make gif animations now.
+Also, sometimes I like using halftones for my work because only a few colours make decorum and contrast.

 4. What is your artistic process like?